fsharp/fsharp.org/data-science/index.md

 See the [Cloud Programming](/cloud) section for details of scalable data, compute and messaging frameworks and clients for F#.
 You may need these if working with very large data.

-### Web Programming

-Data Science often invoves presenting results through the web.
-See the [Web Programming](/webstacks) section for details of web programming with F#.

 ### Other links